sabio-engineering/cookbook-dvelp/handbook/information-security/special-interest-groups.md

 * We Follow @AWSUserGroupUK on Twitter
 * We attend the City of London Police Cyber Griffin Events

+Ross Wilson is our representative in these special interest groups and updates the entire team on any recent threats and learnings every Monday during our Team Focus Meeting.

 ### Ownership

 Ross Wilson is the owner of this document.
 You can contact him on